Do any of these comments about parenting in the digital age sound familiar to you?

 Parenting in the digital age is different.

 Parents are parenting, but they are doing it differently because they have to.
-Parents are literally tasked with preparing their children to grow up in an ever-changing world.
+Parents are tasked with preparing their children to grow up in an ever-changing world.

 Being an engaged parent is challenging with all of the distractions, but there are ways of integrating digital technology into children’s lives in a productive way.
 There are also some critical times to avoid digital technology.